Average-case Speedup for Product Formulas: Preliminary: matrix-valued martingales

 \subsection{Reminders of Useful Facts}

-Before we turn to the proof, let us remind ourselves the useful properties for the underlying norms $\vertiii{ \cdot}_{*}:=\vertiii{ \cdot}_{p,q}, \vertiii{ \cdot}_{\textrm{fix},p}$ for $p,q\ge 2$.
+Before we turn to the proof, let us remind ourselves of the useful properties for the underlying norms $\vertiii{ \cdot}_{*}:=\vertiii{ \cdot}_{p,q}, \vertiii{ \cdot}_{\textrm{fix},p}$ for $p,q\ge 2$.
 They are largely inherited from the (non-random) Schatten p-norm.
 Following~\cite{chen2021concentration}, \begin{fact}[non-commutative Minkowski] Each of the expected moments satisfies the triangle inequality and thus is a valid norm.
 For any random matrix $\vX, \vY$

-\end{fact} \begin{fact}[operator ideal norms] For operators $\vA$ deterministic and $\vec{O}$ random
+\end{fact} \begin{fact}[operator ideal norms] For operators $\vA$ deterministic and $\vec{X}$ random

-\end{fact} \begin{fact}[unitary invariant norms] For $\vec{U}, \vec{V}$ deterministic unitaries and random operator $\vec{O}$
+\end{fact} \begin{fact}[unitary invariant norms] For $\vec{U}, \vec{V}$ deterministic unitaries and random operator $\vX$

 \end{fact} Being operator ideal already implies unitary invariance, but we state it regardless.
-As the norm $\vertiii{\cdot}_{\textrm{fix},p}$ defined for low rank input is somewhat non-standard, we include a proof as follows. \begin{proof}[Proof of Fact~\ref{fact:operator ideal} for fixed inputs]
+As the norm $\vertiii{\cdot}_{\textrm{fix},p}$ defined for low-rank input is somewhat non-standard, we include a proof as follows. \begin{proof}[Proof of Fact~\ref{fact:operator ideal} for fixed inputs] The case $\vertiii{\vA\vX}_{\textrm{fix},p}$ follows from the fact that p-norms are operator ideal.
+For the other ordering,

 In the second line, we use the singular value decomposition where we rewrite the diagonal elements as product $\vec{S}=\vec{S}_{1}\vec{S}_{\vec{A}'}$, where $\vec{S}_1$ is a rank $1$ projector and $\lV \vec{S}_{\vec{A}'}\rV \le \lV \vec{S}\rV \le \lV \vec{A}\rV$.
 This is possible since $\vec{S}$ is bounded by $\lV \vec{S}\rV \le \lV \vec{P}\vec{A}\rV \le \lV \vec{A}\rV$.
 This is the advertised result. \end{proof}